wp-plugins/auto-currency-converter/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The plugin to add a price in the second currency automatically.
+The plugin makes it easy to add a price in the second currency.
+US dollars-Japanese Yen (planning to add more currencies) are automatically converted.

 ===================================================================